Diet talk is everywhere

 You are allowed to NOT diet, when everyone else is.

-You don't have to explain your own journey or why you find this subject difficult, but here are some retorts you could use to try to steer the conversation away (some of which are tried and tested by members of my Anti-Diet community on Facebook) and some tips on managing situations when you don't feel comfortable explaining yourself.
+You don't have to explain your own journey or why you find this subject difficult, but here are some retorts you could use to try to steer the conversation away plus some tips on managing situations when you don't feel comfortable explaining yourself.

-- “Please don’t talk about diets (or cal counting, syns or points) with me, I don't find it helpful at all.”
+- “Please don’t talk about diets (or counting calories, syns or points) with me, I don't find it helpful at all.”

 - “Can we talk about something else?
 Commenting on the weather is an easier get out.